PatrickWWWANG/Leetcode/Review (2nd).md

 ### 122 Best Time to Buy and Sell Stock II
 For this problem, we can buy and sell multiple times, the only restriction is at most 1 stock on hand at a time point.
 Everything is the same as 121, except transfer function for taking share becomes max(DP[i - 1][0], DP[i - 1][1] - prices[i]).
 This is because we can use previus trading profit cash to buy share today, the cash on hand when buying is not necessarily 0 now.

+### 123 Best Time to Buy and Sell Stock III
+Limit buy and sell at most 2 times.
+Use 4 * len(prices) DP matrix, which stands for [first stock, first cash, second stock, second cash].
+Transfer function can be inferred similar to 122.
+Note that **stock for both first and second should be initilized to -prices[0] at the first day**.
+This is similar to buy-sell-buy at the first day.
+This initialization is important.